niravdesai5/azure-marketplace-charts/README.md

 # The Bitnami Library for Kubernetes

 Popular applications, provided by [Bitnami](https://bitnami.com), ready to launch on Azure Kubernetes Service (AKS) using [Kubernetes Helm](https://github.com/helm/helm).
-Find all the available ones in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/).
+Find all the available applications in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/).

 ## TL;DR